kchalasa/DataCleansingandAnalysis/CodeBook.md

 * Format the output data into scietific data format with seven digits after decimal.
 * write the data set into "tidydata.txt" file in the current working directory.

-#####R Code Snippet - Execute the above functions in the order of theie definition to run this analysis.
-These functions are all kept in this one file for ease of navigation thru code.
+#####R Code Snippet
+Execute the above functions in appropriate order to run this analysis.
+These functions are all kept in this one file for the ease of navigation during code review.